AAPI Immigrant Justice Webinar

 Tuesday: Is Accessing Healthcare Safe for Immigrants?

-The session will focus on AAPI immigrant perspectives on health, the barriers they face to access affordable and culturally responsive care, and the challenges of navigating the U.S. healthcare system.
-Federally qualified health centers (FQHC) and community-based organization (CBO) leaders will discuss how recent policy changes affect coverage, care-seeking, and community trust, as well as ways advocates, navigators, and providers can better support AAPI immigrant families.
+The session focused on AAPI immigrant perspectives on health, the barriers they face to access affordable and culturally responsive care, and the challenges of navigating the U.S. healthcare system.
+Federally qualified health centers (FQHC) and community-based organization (CBO) leaders discussed how recent policy changes affect coverage, care-seeking, and community trust, as well as ways advocates, navigators, and providers can better support AAPI immigrant families.

 Speakers (pronouns and titles):